Honest take: Should you actually leave Mailmodo?

 Let me break down when each option makes sense:

-For SaaS companies: Sequenzy
+Best Mailmodo alternative for SaaS companies: Sequenzy

 If you're building a SaaS product, you probably don't want to spend hours writing email sequences.
 Sequenzy's AI generates them from simple prompts.
 Describe your onboarding flow, and it creates the emails.
 Stripe integration means customer data syncs automatically - trial conversions, plan changes, cancellations all reflected in your segments without manual work.